Submit A formAfter Hours Contact

 Charged with a Sexual Touching Offence?
+We're Here to Help

 Have you found yourself facing the daunting reality of being charged with Sexual Touching?
 We understand the gravity of such allegations and the profound impact they can have on every aspect of your life, which can extend far beyond the courtroom, affecting your reputation, livelihood, personal relationships and so much more.

 In times like these, it is imperative to secure immediate legal representation from experienced professionals who will tirelessly advocate for your rights and defend your innocence.
 At Faraj Defence Lawyers, we offer compassionate support and expert legal guidance to navigate you through this difficult period.
-Don't face these allegations alone, contact one of our specialised sexual offences lawyers today and allow our team to listen, advise and fight for your justice.

 Call us today for a free consultation at (02) 8896 6034, or by booking in a free initial consultation at our Parramatta office.

-Why Choose Faraj Defence Lawyers for your Sexual Touching Charge?
+Why Choose Faraj Defence Lawyers for Your Sexual Touching Charge

 When facing the weight of a sexual touching charge, choosing the right legal representation can be the difference between a future filled with unfair consequences or one where your innocence is fiercely protected.
 At Faraj Defence Lawyers, we stand as your beacon of hope and unwavering support with unparalleled expertise in navigating the intricacies of sexual touching offences.
 Here's why choosing us is your best course of action: